OUTRAGED-droid/Outraged-rice-/README.md

 source "$HOME/.cargo/env" && \
 git clone [https://github.com/elkowar/eww](https://github.com/elkowar/eww) && \
 cd eww && \

-cargo build --release --no-default-features --features wayland
+## ⚖️ Disclaimer

+This repository contains my personal configuration files.
+Use them at your own risk.
+I am not responsible for any damage to your hardware, loss of data, or broken system configurations that may result from installing or modifying these files.
+Always backup your files before applying new configurations.cargo build --release --no-default-features --features wayland